isomerpages/pmo-nccs/media/speeches/_posts/2026-02-26-post-Speech by DPM Gan Kim Yong at the Committee of Supply Debate 2026.md

 system mandatory this year.</p>
 </li>
 </ul>
-<p>&nbsp;For Singapore, decarbonisation will be more costly than for many
+<p>For Singapore, decarbonisation will be more costly than for many other
-other economies because of our resource constraints and lack of alternatives.
+economies because of our resource constraints and lack of alternatives.
 This means our carbon tax must be right-priced to spur companies to invest in low-carbon technologies and reduce their emissions.</p>
 <p>But pacing also matters.
 As Mr Mark Lee and Ms Lee Hui Ying have noted,